libbyschuknight/tid_til/mistakes_improvements/09_10_11_18_september_october_november_mistakes_improvements.md

 confirmation_one:
   confirmation: "I confirm that:"
+  list_content:
+    - I am allowed to do x, y and z
+    - by providing  %{company_name} with some stuff and I have look at %{link_to_agreement};
+    - another parpagraph of information to year

+# after getting feedback from a colleague, I learnt that the above way of making a list is the more "yaml" way, rather then explicitly using [] as I have below
   list_content: [
     "I am allowed to do x, y and z",
     "by providing  %{company_name} with some stuff and I have look at %{link_to_agreement};",